florian-wahl/com525portfolio/user-test-report.md

 - (Boulanger) No problems to complete this task

--(Boulanger) Users used the cuisine button to select a known cuisine, then narrowed down the results using filters, and finally selected one of the first rated restaurant and picked a dish
+- (Boulanger) Users used the cuisine button to select a known cuisine, then narrowed down the results using filters, and finally selected one of the first rated restaurant and picked a dish

 - (Boulanger) Only check the ratings, not the reviews